 Microsoft introduced Desktop Slideshow feature with Windows 7 OS, and the feature is present in the latest Windows 10 as well.
 As all of you know, Desktop Slideshow feature lets you have a slide show of your favorite wallpapers.
 The feature supports the changing of the desktop wallpaper at intervals ranging from 10 seconds to 1 day.

-Hundreds of theme packs (set of wallpapers) are also available as a free download from Windows personalization gallery.
+Hundreds of theme packs (set of wallpapers) are also available as a free download from the Windows personalization gallery and Windows 10 Store.
 The only problem with the feature is that you need to manually right-click on the desktop and then click Next desktop background option to switch to the next background in the slideshow.

 Sure, you can set the interval in Personalization window (not present in Windows 10) but wouldn’t it be nice if there was a shortcut to quickly switch to the next background in the pipeline, without having to open the desktop context menu.

 Of course, when you on desktop, you can press Shift + F10 keys followed by N key to switch to the next desktop background, but we have a better solution that automates clicking above keys and lets you switch to the next background with a click.

 Windows 10 users who love to have themes will be glad to know that it’s actually possible to create a shortcut to switch to the next desktop background.
 Just follow the given below steps to create a shortcut to perform “next desktop background” action.

 Step 1: Open the Notepad application and then paste the below code in the Notepad.

 set WshShell = WScript.CreateObject(“WScript.Shell”)